 Henry Wolf – KSTP (1970)

-Tom twisting on the cover of a WDGY promotional album
+Tom twisting on the cover of a WDGY promotional album.
+I wonder if this twisting thing was fun or embarassing for these WeeGee DJs?

 The man with a smile!
 That’s George Young.
 Keeping the afternoon pace light and lively everyday from noon to 3.
 Call George’s Phon-A-Song Line, 827-9955, to hear and win your favorite song.
 George keeps women Young!